gaehlerm/SoftwareEngineering/README.md

 There are different definitions of the Single Responsability Principle (SRP).
 I don’t think the differences between them really matter.
 It is much more important that you get the idea behind it.

+## Do not Repeat Yourself

 You should not copy paste code.
 This violates the Do not Repeat Yourself (DRY) principle, unless you immediately remove the duplication.
 As you have duplicated code, something is not done by exactly one object but rather by two.
 Instead write a function and use the function from now on.
 This covers most cases violating the SRP.

-// Dry applies also to building the project, running tests, etc. Automate everything! -> 97-things-every-programmer-should-know chapter 63
+The DRY principle also applies to processes like building your project.
+If you have to repeat your steps there is something wrong.
+Instead you should automate the whole process.
+//97-things-every-programmer-should-know chapter 63

 // See 97-things-every-programmer-should-know chapter 42.
 The build should be one step running through without any warnings or errors.
 Warnings are unnecessary mental work.
 Even if ignored.
-Clean them up immediately. -> where did I write something similar before?
+Clean them up immediately. -> where did I write something similar before? -> chapter automatization?

 The other cases are code that emerged as a duplication over time.
 Frequently, one piece of logic is needed at several different places and due to the lack of knowledge is reimplemented several times.
 This kind of duplication has to be refactored out relentlessly.

 // remark that switch case statements are a frequent source of SRP violation.

+## Advantages of the SRP

 The importance of the SRP cannot be overstated.
 It alone makes your code an order of magnitude better when applied properly or worse when ignored.
 And it is fairly simple to learn.
 There are dozens of reasons why this is the case.
 Here are the most important ones.

+### Understanding
-Understanding: A function or class that implements exactly one thing will always be quite easy to understand.
+A function or class that implements exactly one thing will always be quite easy to understand.
 It all follows the same logic and there will be no unexpected behavior.
 Additionally, the code for a certain problem will be short as it focuses only on its core.
 All other duties are resolved elsewhere.

+### Naming
-Naming: Giving names to objects is one of the hardest tasks of a programmer and can be extremely frustrating.
-The name is either too long or not expressive enough.
-This is an indication you violated the SRP.
+Giving names to objects is one of the hardest tasks of a programmer and can be extremely frustrating.
+Names are always either too long or not expressive enough.
+This is an indication you might have violated the SRP.
 If an object obeys the SRP, it does one thing.
 And naming an object that does only one thing is usually not that hard.

+### Duplication
-Duplication: Every bit of logic is taken care of in exactly one place in your code.
+Every bit of logic is taken care of in exactly one place in your code.
 You have no code duplication.
 You are not allowed to copy paste any code.
 Do not Repeat Yourself.
 DRY.
 However, this does not only apply to copy paste code.
 It can also be that there are two pieces of code quite far apart in the code doing very similar things.
 Every time you see redundant code you should immediately start refactoring.
 The most common issue in code duplication is several programmers developing the same piece of logic.
 This can lead to huge amounts of code duplication without anyone ever copy pasting anything.

+### Testing
-Testing: Writing unit tests becomes fairly simple as well.
+Writing unit tests becomes fairly simple as well.
 A class obeying the SRP is not so big, setting it up is probably not a big deal, nor is understanding the logic behind it.
 You know exactly what the idea of the class is and finding the important parts to test becomes easy.
 Just look at the few public functions.
 And as the class is simple, you will be immediately able to tell what the expected output of the function will be.

+### Bugs
-Bugs: As the purpose of each class becomes clearer, it will be easier to structure the logic of your problem.
+As the purpose of each class becomes clearer, it will be easier to structure the logic of your problem.
 You will only write code that makes sense.
 You will create way less bugs.
 And it’s very hard for those bugs to hide.
 Frequently you know right away why a bug showed up.
 It is immediately apparent which part of the code is responsible for the behavior of the bug.

+### Bug fixing
-Bug fixing: Tracking down bugs will be much easier.
+Tracking down bugs will be much easier.
 You can fairly well understand what each class should do and therefore find unexpected behavior much quicker.
 However, fixing a bug becomes harder at first sight.
 You are not anymore allowed to randomly add and if statement in your code.
 This would violate the SRP and is bad code.
 Instead you have to find a proper solution.
 Which usually turns out easier than applying some ugly hot fix.
 And especially it really fixes the bug once and for all.

 ## Example
 Let's have a look at a very short example.
 Even though it is only 5 lines long, it violates the SRP.
 Can you figure out why?